maizzle/maizzle.com/content/docs/upgrade-guide.md

 ### layouts

-The `layouts` key has been deprecated, you can safely remove it.
+The `layouts` key is no longer used, you can safely remove it.

 ### inlineCSS